-- 1. An employee who has been employed for at least one year is entitled to leave. - 2.
+1. An employee who has been employed for at least one year is entitled to leave.
+An expansion of the

+- number of working hours within one year before participation in this scheme will not be taken into account for the purposes of applying article 4.13c. - 2.
 The entitlement to leave lapses on the child's eighth birthday. - An employee who works outside the Netherlands is entitled to leave unless compelling business or departmental reasons dictate otherwise. - An employee who has already taken parental leave to care for a child while working for another employer is not entitled to parental leave on partial pay to care for the same child.